-The main Objective of a Database to collect and organise data.
+The main objective of a database is to collect and organize data.
 So it becomes easier for a user to insert new and retrieve old data.
-There are various types of Databases we can choose to store and organise our data, and these types are generally referred to as Database models.
-Right now, the Relational Database is the most popular Database model, but the database selection depends on the project and product requirement.
-Here in this article, I will be covering the Distributed Database, which is one of the popular Database models and still used by many businesses to store and manage their data.
-Here we will also be discussing the important concepts of the distributed database with examples so you could have a tight grasp on its basic concepts.
+There are various types of Databases we can choose to store and organize our data, and these types are generally referred to as Database models.
+Right now, the Relational Database is the most popular Database model, but the database selection depends on the project and product requirements.

 What is Distributed Database?

 With a surge of data in organizations, we need databases to maintain that data.
 In the past few years, it has become difficult to centralize and collect so much data in the same place or network.
 Hence, developers come up with the idea of distributing the data over several local or internet servers.
 This concept of distributing data rather than centralizing gives birth to a new model of Database known as Distributed Database.
 I